 - Stainless Steel Pan – another great option for getting nice color on your brussel sprouts, or anything else for that matter.

-What to serve with pan fried brussel sprouts with bacon:
+What to serve with pan fried brussels sprouts with bacon:

 To save this recipe for later on Pinterest, click here!

 We love to see your creations!
 Tag @Cookswithcocktails if you post a picture of this recipe on INSTAGRAM

 Pan Fried Brussels Spouts with Bacon and Onions